 The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.

-The Library undergoes an annual audit conducted by an accounting firm experienced in working with units of local government.
+The District undergoes an annual audit conducted by an accounting firm experienced in working with units of local government.

 ROUTINE BANKING PROCEDURES

 The Executive Director or designee is authorized to make deposits into appropriate District accounts.
 Such deposits include, but are not limited to, the deposit of accumulated fees and fines, gifts, donations, grants and tax receipts.

 The Executive Director or designee is authorized to transfer funds from one District account to another District account for payment of monthly District bills and payroll subject to any Public Library District Act restrictions.

 These monthly bills are approved for payment by the Board of Trustees.